OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • The waterproofing works great, and water does not easily get into the boots

-• Ample ankle padding
+• Ample ankle padding that protects well against ankle rolls and debris

-• Sturdy traction in various types of environments because of the tread depth.
+• Sturdy traction in various types of environments because of the tread depth

 CONS

-3) Salomon X Ultra 3 Mid GTX
+3) Salomon X Ultra 3 Mid GTX – Rating 4.7/5

 They’re also very comfortable, and the OrthoLite insole works great for flat feet because it provides excellent cushioning.